kvz/deprecated/addon-doc.md

 ## Removing the add-on

-ADDON_NAME can be removed via the  CLI.
+Librato can be removed via the  CLI.

 <div class="warning" markdown="1">This will destroy all associated data and cannot be undone!</div>